edwardtanguay/git-showcase/README.md

 ## set up

-- this is nothing to set up yet
+- there is nothing to set up yet